 Bonnie Jo Campbell’s American Salvage (W.W.
-Norton & Company, 2009) isn’t exactly a pleasant read; it doesn’t sugarcoat the struggles of poverty, drug addiction and sexual abuse ravaging rural America—and neither does it skimp on the dissatisfaction, loneliness and tragedy that follow alongside.
+Norton & Company, 2009) isn’t exactly a pleasant read; it doesn’t sugarcoat the struggles of poverty, addiction and abuse ravaging rural America—and neither does it skimp on the dissatisfaction, loneliness and tragedy that follow alongside.
 Most of Campbell’s characters aren’t people you would want to be, or even spend time with, but through the fourteen short stories collected in American Salvage, they come to be people you understand.
 And that’s what makes her work at once moving and important: the reconciliation of the systemic struggle with the human experience.

 A finalist for the 2009 National Book Award in Fiction, American Salvage’s stories are gritty and disturbing—three of them feature gruesome, life-threatening accidents—but Campbell doesn’t fetishize or exploit them.
 What’s interesting is not that these Midwestern characters are drug-addicted, but how their addiction is indicative of systemic issues—and what that means for the individual human beings affected by these layers of entrenched social issues.
 Though each of the stories is short, Campbell’s specificity ensures that you understand the characters within a few paragraphs; you can imagine their past, hopes, and dreams within a page.